FSO-Salary

 Compared to the rest of the world, the U.S. is fortunate to have inexpensive goods.

-Some countries are expensive to live in, especially considering the geographic location (e.g., islands) or currency conversion.
+Some countries are expensive to live in, especially given their geographic location (e.g., islands) or currency exchange rates.

 Gas costs how much?!
 Oh my, here’s some extra $$$.